LoganTML/LoganTML/README.md

 -->
 **Course projects: only available upon request**:
 - COMP 551 (Applied Machine Learning): Implemented ML models and wrote papers on the following topics-
-1. Performed a linear regression with both analytical and stochastic batch gradient descent methods on the [ENB 2012 Energy Efficiency Dataset](https://www.kaggle.com/datasets/elikplim/eergy-efficiency-dataset).
+  - Performed a linear regression with both analytical and stochastic batch gradient descent methods on the [ENB 2012 Energy Efficiency Dataset](https://www.kaggle.com/datasets/elikplim/eergy-efficiency-dataset).
 Performed a hyperparameter search to determine the best values for train/test split sizes, batch sizes, and learning rates.
-2. Implemented a MLP model on the [CIFAR-10 dataset](https://www.cs.toronto.edu/~kriz/cifar.html) to classify images.
+  - Implemented a MLP model on the [CIFAR-10 dataset](https://www.cs.toronto.edu/~kriz/cifar.html) to classify images.
 Tested its performance with differing numbers of layers (0, 1, 2), activation functions (ReLU, Tanh, Leaky ReLU), and L1 vs L2 regularization.
-3. Performed classification on the [IMDb review dataset](http://ai.stanford.edu/~amaas/data/sentiment/aclImdb_v1.tar.gz) using both Naive Bayes and Bidirectional Encoder Representations from Transformers (BERT) models.
+  - Performed classification on the [IMDb review dataset](http://ai.stanford.edu/~amaas/data/sentiment/aclImdb_v1.tar.gz) using both Naive Bayes and Bidirectional Encoder Representations from Transformers (BERT) models.
 Used ADAM as an optimizer for BERT.
 Tested the performance of different train/test split sizes on the Naive Bayes model.
-4. Attempted to reproduce the results of the paper [Deep Fair Clustering for Visual Learning](https://openaccess.thecvf.com/content_CVPR_2020/papers/Li_Deep_Fair_Clustering_for_Visual_Learning_CVPR_2020_paper.pdf) on the datasets MNIST, RMNIST, and USPS.
+  - Attempted to reproduce the results of the paper [Deep Fair Clustering for Visual Learning](https://openaccess.thecvf.com/content_CVPR_2020/papers/Li_Deep_Fair_Clustering_for_Visual_Learning_CVPR_2020_paper.pdf) on the datasets MNIST, RMNIST, and USPS.
-- COMP 424 (Artificial Intelligence- IP)
+- COMP 424 (Artificial Intelligence- IP):
-1. Designed and implemented a hill-climbing algorithm that solves the N Queens problem up to N=120
+  - Designed and implemented a hill-climbing algorithm that solves the N Queens problem up to N=120
 - COMP 421 (Database Systems):
-1. Designed, implemented, and refined a relational database schema in DB2 to store information for a soccer tournament based on a set of user requirements.
+  - Designed, implemented, and refined a relational database schema in DB2 to store information for a soccer tournament based on a set of user requirements.
 Using JDBC, built a Java interface for performing CRUD operations.
-2. Other areas of study: Entity-Relationship modelling, Relational Algebra, SQL (PostgreSQL, MySQL), Buffer Management, Indexing, Query Evaluation, Big Data (Distributed Data Processing with Hadoop, Map-Reduce), Transactions and Concurrency, Graph Databases
+  - Other areas of study: Entity-Relationship modelling, Relational Algebra, SQL (PostgreSQL, MySQL), Buffer Management, Indexing, Query Evaluation, Big Data (Distributed Data Processing with Hadoop, Map-Reduce), Transactions and Concurrency, Graph Databases
 - COMP 370 (Introduction to Data Science- IP):
-1. Configured and set up an Apache web server on an AWS EC2 instance.
+  - Configured and set up an Apache web server on an AWS EC2 instance.
 - COMP 322 (Introduction to C++):
-1. Using plain C++, built a local version control system, which saves and tracks changes between versions of a file through the command line.
+  - Using plain C++, built a local version control system, which saves and tracks changes between versions of a file through the command line.
 - COMP 321 (Programming Challenges):
-1. Participated in NP Compete, the ICPC qualifier hosted by the McGill Competitive Programming Club.
+  - Participated in NP Compete, the ICPC qualifier hosted by the McGill Competitive Programming Club.
 - COMP 308 (Computer Systems Lab):
-1. Using Intel x86 Assembly (TASM) emulated on DOSBOX, OpenGL, GLSL, and glfw3 compiled with CMake, built a game of Pong playable against an "AI opponent" (it used a single if statement to determine where to move).
+  - Using Intel x86 Assembly (TASM) emulated on DOSBOX, OpenGL, GLSL, and glfw3 compiled with CMake, built a game of Pong playable against an "AI opponent" (it used a single if statement to determine where to move).
 - COMP 273 (Introduction to Computer Systems):
-1. Using a Logism circuit simulator, built a functional CPU from scratch.
+  - Using a Logism circuit simulator, built a functional CPU from scratch.

 <!--
 ## Skills